Online courses

 I regularly teach a range of undergraduate courses on Asian history, religions, and medical humanities.
-I have a true passion for teaching, and it is my strong belief that the humanities are indispensable in providing undergraduates important tools to understand the world and to actively engage in society.
+I have a true passion for teaching, and it is my strong belief that the humanities are indispensable in providing undergraduates important tools to develop empathy and meaning.
 My teaching methods have been influenced by several key experiences in my professional development.
 The first was my year as an instructor in the expository writing program at Johns Hopkins, which taught me the Harvard “Expos” pedagogical method.
 The second was my year-long fellowship at LeMoyne College, where I encountered the Jesuit philosophy of cura personalis (educating the whole person) and the method of “learning contracts.”
 Finally, my time at Abington College, a minority-majority institution with an extremely diverse student body, has also challenged me to expand and refine my teaching methods with a strong focus on equity and inclusion.

 Publications about pedagogy